Rotarex FireDETEC fire suppression systems are certified by one or more of the following standards: FM 5600, UL 2166, LPS 1223, SPCR 183.

 End users who specify FM-approved equipment are considered to have done a proper “due-diligence”, and some insurance companies reduce insurance premiums for clients who install FM-approved equipment.

-SP Technical Research Institute of Sweden is an international research institute that has emerged as a world thought-leader in vehicle fire suppression standards.
+RISE- Swedish Research Institute is an international research institute that has emerged as a world thought-leader in vehicle fire suppression standards.
 SP investigates and tests the behaviour of materials and products in fires, as well as extinguishants and fire-fighting equipment.

 In 2013, SP created stringent new standards and test protocols for bus engine fire suppression systems called the SPCR 183 which is currently before the UNCE for consideration for worldwide adoption.
 Many insurance companies are already beginning to require bus operators to install SPCR 183 and SP-approved systems in buses – in advance of the pending legislation.